This Is For: Reception

 Chase McMullen of Beats Per Minute scored the album 84/100, calling it Twice's "tightest and most cohesive album to date" and praising the production and the group's performances.
 Taylor Swinton of Melodic Magazine called the album "Twice's declaration that they've earned their place at the top" and highlighted the distinct sound of each sub-unit track.
 Matt Collar of AllMusic awarded the album 4 out of 5 stars, saying that it "finds the K-pop girl group in an upbeat and swaggering dance club mood".
 Conversely, Raul Stanciu of Sputnikmusic scored the album 2.8 out of 5, criticizing the short length and derivative production on most of the tracks.
 He overall called the album "a 10th anniversary misstep" and considered it a disappointing follow-up to Formula of Love.
 Lee Jae-hoon of IZM gave the album 2.5 out of 5 stars, criticizing the songs for lacking substance.
 He said this is most evident in the sub-unit tracks, which fail to highlight the members' individual strengths.

+Idology included This Is For in their list of the 20 best idol pop albums of 2025, calling it a "quintessential K-pop album, with a bright and cheerful K-pop style despite the increased proportion of English lyrics".